TL-System/plato/README.md

 * `--config` (`-c`): the path to the configuration file to be used.
 The default is `config.yml` in the project's home directory.
 * `--log` (`-l`): the level of logging information to be written to the console.
 Possible values are `critical`, `error`, `warn`, `info`, and `debug`, and the default is `info`.

-*Plato* uses a standard configuration file, parsed by Python's standard configuration parser, to manage the runtime configuration parameters.
+*Plato* uses the YAML format for its configuration files to manage the runtime configuration parameters.
 Example configuration files have been provided in the `configs` directory.

 ### Plotting Runtime Results

-If the configuration file contains a `[results]` section, the selected performance metrics, such as accuracy, will be saved in a `.csv` file in the `results/` directory.
+If the configuration file contains a `results` section, the selected performance metrics, such as accuracy, will be saved in a `.csv` file in the `results/` directory.
 As `.csv` files, these results can be used however one wishes; an example Python program, called `plot.py`, plots the necessary figures and saves them as PDF files.
 To run this program:

 ```shell
 python plot.py --config=config.yml